soupi/learn-haskell-blog-generator/src/03-html/07-internal_modules.md

 We admit that we are not perfect and can't think of all use cases for our library.
-Sometimes the restrictions we add are too great and may limit the usage of advanced users that know how things work under the hood and need certain functionality in order to use our library.
+Sometimes the restrictions we add are too great and may limit the usage of advanced users who know how things work under the hood and need certain functionality to use our library.

 ### Internal modules

-For that we can expose internal modules to provide some flexibility for advanced users.
+For that, we can expose internal modules to provide some flexibility for advanced users.
 Internal modules are not a language concept but rather a (fairly common) design pattern (or idiom) in Haskell.